Trail, British Columbia: Geography

 Summer climate in Trail is generally hot and dry with moderately cool nights.
-Temperatures often exceed 35 C during summer afternoons, average 29 C. Thunderstorms are common during the late-Spring and Summer season, often moving into the valley from the south.
+Temperatures often exceed 35 C during summer afternoons, average 29 C. Thunderstorms are common during the late-spring and summer season, often moving into the valley from the south.
 The fall months bring dense river fog, especially overnight and in the morning, as a cold air inversion lingers above the relatively warm river surface.
 Winters are mild to cold with periods of moderate snowfall.
 Nearby villages such as Warfield, Fruitvale and especially Rossland receive greater amounts of snow due to higher elevation.

-The Monashee Mountains are the first major mountain range east of the Coastal Mountains to intercept moisture laden westerly flow from the Pacific Ocean.
-As a result, areas west of Trail, including the Christina Range, Rossland Range, the city of Rossland, and the Blueberry-Paulson section of the Crowsnest Highway (Highway 3) receive greater amounts of winter precipitation, mostly in the form of heavy snow.
+The Monashee Mountains are the first major mountain range east of the Coast Mountains to intercept moisture laden westerly flow from the Pacific Ocean.
+As a result, areas west of Trail, including the Christina Range, Rossland Range, the city of Rossland, and the Bonanza Pass (Blueberry-Paulson) section of the Crowsnest Highway (Highway 3) receive greater amounts of winter precipitation, mostly in the form of heavy snow.
 Vegetation in the Trail area, although still fairly lush, is noticeably drier than other areas of the West Kootenay, with a more westerly aspect.